+2 Formerly referred to the Water Services Coordination Act 1995 the short title of which was changed to the Water Services Licensing Act 1995 by the Economic Regulation Authority Act 2003 s.
+62.

-2 Now known as the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000; citation changed (see note under r.
+3 Now known as the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000; citation changed (see note under r.
 1).

-3 The Water Services Coordination (Plumbers Licensing) Amendment Regulations (No. 2) 2004 Pt.
+4 The Water Services Coordination (Plumbers Licensing) Amendment Regulations (No. 2) 2004 Pt.
 3 reads as follows: